 - Scalability – Expand your storage footprint as you acquire more data.
 Cloud services offer a seemingly infinite capacity, so you don’t have to worry about limited storage space.
 Add more compute resources to process complex analytics and enable faster decision making.

 - Elasticity – Your data consumption needs aren’t constant, they change based on your business cycles and the structure of your operations.
 Scale your warehouse processing engine up when you need it (for example, month-end financial close) and scale it down during slow periods and avoid the costs of underutilized capacity.

 - Time-to-value – Your data warehouse can be provisioned within minutes and in production as soon as your data is loaded.
-Compared to the acquisition and setup time for on-premise infrastructure, Data Warehouse-as-a-Service enables you to realize value almost immediately instead of waiting weeks or months to implement an on-premise data warehouse.
+Compared to the acquisition and setup time for on-premises infrastructure, Data Warehouse-as-a-Service enables you to realize value almost immediately instead of waiting weeks or months to implement an on-premises data warehouse.

 Data Warehouse-as-a-Service – the Easy Choice

 Investing in a data warehouse solution is a big deal for any company.
 Data is a critical company asset that you not only must manage, but also translate into actionable insights that add value to your operations.
 DWaaS provides you with the capabilities to be successful in a quick-to-deploy, easy-to-use and affordable-to-maintain package.
 It has all the features your company requires: the performance benefits of a cloud service and scalability to stretch and shrink as your business needs change.
 Because you have this flexibility, your growth-projections do not have to be initially accurate.

 You can start small and start growing – expanding your data warehouse as your company data increases.
 For companies looking to implement a new data warehouse, or modernize an existing data warehouse solution, Data Warehouse-as-a-Service is an easy choice.